TarPav/rsschool-cv/cv.md

 ---
 ### About Me:
 I’m looking for a position where I will be able to develop my skills.
 I’m loyal, hard working and show good results in stressful situations.
-My main goal is to assist the organization I am working for perform at the highest level possible!!!
+My main goal is to assist the organization I am working for perform at the highest level possible.

 ---
 ### Skills